phenopolis/phenopolis/README.md

 * a running Phenotips server (needed to provide the HPO phenotypes per patient)
 * (optionally) a running Exomiser stand-alone server, which can be obtained on request as it being developed separately by [Julius Jacobsen](https://github.com/julesjacobsen).

+You will then be able to run the python Flask server.

 The first step is to clone the repository.

 ```
 git clone git@github.com:pontikos/phenopolis.git
 ```
 Download Phenotips:
 ```
 https://phenotips.org/Download